Sharmaditi29/Sharmaditi29.github.io/content/about/index.md

 Namastey🙏!!
 Hello👋 !!!
 Moin👋!!!

-I am Aditi Sharma, a nature enthusiast, science lover and a full-time researcher.Since childhood, I've been one of those kids who annoyed people because I always asked a lot of questions.
+I am Aditi Sharma, a nature enthusiast, science lover and a full-time researcher.
+Since childhood, I've been one of those kids who annoyed people because I always asked a lot of questions.
 Starting from asking questions to start finding an answer on my own, I started a journey in research as a PhD student.

 Find more about me and my several experiences of my journey abroad!!!
 Enjoyy!!!